Trickx/Filterama/README.md

 - Sensor QE dropdown
 - Dynamic legend and spectral background/annotations
 - Status panel for missing resources and IR warnings

+## Credits

+The About dialog credits: Setiastro Suite Pro, PixInsight, and Siril.

 ## Requirements